 Works on Paper: American Art 1945 – 1975

 “Works on Paper” was assembled in 1975 and 1976 by the collector Virginia Wright and gallerist Richard Bellamy.
 It consists of 97 works by 48 artists, including Willem de Kooning, Helen Frankenthaler, Jasper Johns, Donald Judd, Roy Lichtenstein, Agnes Martin, Robert Morris, Jackson Pollock, Robert Rauschenberg, Richard Serra, and Andy Warhol.
-For forty years, the collection was owned collaboratively by a non-profit cooperation of seven museums,The Washington Art Consortium, which was founded by Ms. Writght, but when the Consortium disbanded in 2017 the collection was gifted to Western Washington University.
+For forty years, the collection was owned collaboratively by a non-profit cooperation of seven museums,The Washington Art Consortium, which was founded by Ms. Writght, When the Consortium disbanded in 2017 the collection was gifted to Western Washington University.
 View the collection.

 Helen Loggie Archive

-Western Gallery holds over 80 of Helen Loggie's intricate drawings and etchings of the flora and fauna of Washington State.
+Western Gallery holds over 80 of Northwest artist Helen Loggie's intricate drawings and etchings of the flora and fauna of Washington State.
 Robert and Linda Frazier and Peggy Frances Frazier, members of the Loggie family, donated the majority of works in 1993.
 Additional donors to the archive include David B. Schaub, the George Keagle Estate, Barbara LaCasse and Robin Contratto.

 Mary Randlett Collection